 The Occupational Therapists concerned will provide a report on the individual needs of all applicants.
-When all reports are received by the Housing Services Manager a further meeting will be convened to decide the applicant who will receive an offer.
+When all reports are received the Senior Housing Services Officer may liaise further with the Occupational Therapists to decide the applicant who will receive an offer.

 An offer of accommodation will then be made.
-If accepted by the applicant they will meet with the Housing Services Officer and/or Housing Services Manager, Project Architect and the Occupational Therapist to identify any specific needs relating to their disability.
+If accepted by the applicant they will meet with the Housing Services Officer and/or Senior Housing Services Officer, Project Architect (if a new build) and the Occupational Therapist to identify any specific needs relating to their disability.

-If we are unable to identify a household who will require the adapted property that is available, we may let the property on a Secure tenancy terms to a household with general housing need.
+If we are unable to identify a household who will require the adapted property that is available, we may let the property to a household with general housing need.
 When a household that does require the adapted property is identified at a later date, we will offer suitable alternative accommodation to the occupying household and if necessary, take legal action to recover possession of the property.